ExtensityAI/symbolicai/docs/index.rst

    necessity to prompt engineer or the ability to prompt hack statements.
 Consequently, this will result to much shorter zero- or few-shot examples (at least for small enough tasks).
-This is where we see the power of a divide an conquer approach, performing basic operations and re-combining them to solve the complex tasks.
+This is where we see the power of a divide a conquer approach, performing basic operations and re-combining them to solve the complex tasks.
--  We see operators / methods as being able to move along a spectrum between zero- or few-shot prompting and fine-tuning, base on task-specific requirements and availability of data.
+-  We see operators / methods as being able to move along a spectrum between prompting and fine-tuning, based on task-specific requirements and availability of data.
 We believe that this is a more general approach, compared to prompting frameworks.
 -  We propose a general approach how to handle large context sizes and how to transform a data stream problem into a search problem, related to the **reasoning as a search problem** in `Search and Reasoning in